Socialisation - Deep Dive

 So what does that mean for what you do with your dog?

 PeopleMost animals feel happier when they can choose to interact with new people.
 People who are unfamiliar to your dog shouldn’t come straight up to your dog and begin touching them.
 If the dog is a puppy or a small dog, some people are tempted to pick them up – most dogs would find this extremely stressful.
-(Checkout this Greeting Dogs Guide http://drsophiayin.com/blog/entry/preventing-dog-bites-by-learning-to-greet-dogs-properly) Let your dog come over to the person when (if) they feel ready and, if they move away, ask the person to let them go and not hold onto them.
+(Check out the Greeting Dogs Guide available at Cattle Dog Publishing https://cattledogpublishing.com/blog/free-downloads-posters-handouts-and-more/) Let your dog come over to the person when (if) they feel ready and, if they move away, ask the person to let them go and not hold onto them.
 Gentle touch on the dog’s back or chest is better than touching the face.
 If your dog shies away as a person reaches toward them, ask the person to just ignore your dog.
 By turning away or moving away, your dog is saying they need space or a break – when (if) they’re ready for more attention, they’ll go back to the person.

 ThingsLet your dog learn about different things gradually.
 Let’s take a vacuum cleaner as an example – most dogs are going to live with vacuum cleaners.
 A vacuum cleaner could sound like a horrible monster to your dog!